 Killing a family

 Counting rounds, being acutely aware of ammunition expenditure, timing reloads etc are drills practised by the military and armed police.
-In the heat of a live murderous shooting, this slightly built, physically weakened schizophrenic became a hideous Lara Croft, she was text book.
+In the heat of a live murderous shooting, this slightly built, physically weakened schizophrenic became a hideous Lara Croft, she was remarkable.

 The single Anschutz magazine, or were there more.

-If Bamber or Caffel only used the single magazine it was entirely possible, but it would suggest the murderer was fit, agile, coordinated, sufficiently practised, calm, calculating, knowledgeable and utterly ruthless.
-Caffel could only have used a single magazine.
+If Bamber or Caffell only used the single magazine it was entirely possible, but it would suggest the murderer was fit, agile, coordinated, sufficiently practised, calm, calculating, knowledgeable and utterly ruthless.
+Caffell could only have used a single magazine.